Khaledalhassan1/Stress-Detection-Using-Machine-Learning-Techniques/README.md

 # Stress-Detection-Using-Machine-Learning-Techniques
 This project implements a wrist-based stress detection system using machine-learning methods.
-It was developed as a *Graduation Project at King Saud University – College of Applied Computer Sciences, under the supervision of **Dr. Munahy*.
+It was developed as a *Graduation Project at King Saud University – College of Applied Computer Sciences, under the supervision of **Dr. Mnahi Rubiaan Alqahtani*.

 The system analyzes physiological signals from the *WESAD* dataset and uses a *CatBoost classifier* to determine whether a user is stressed or not based on sliding windows of sensor data.
 The full pipeline includes *feature extraction, a **FastAPI backend, and a **React frontend* for real-time interaction.